Gifting cash and assets to charity

 Gift aid is a way for charities or community amateur sports clubs to increase the value of monetary gifts from UK taxpayers by claiming back the basic rate of tax paid by the donor.

-See the Gifts of cash guidance note in the Personal Tax module for details of the conditions for a qualifying donation and the tax relief available to the individual.
+See the Charitable giving for individuals guidance note for details of the conditions for a qualifying donation and the tax relief available to the individual.

 Record keeping